 Evaluate your current branding.
 Are you happy with it?
 Have you had someone with design or marketing expertise provide you some feedback?
 No sense in spending the money on a website if your a) not happy with your current branding or b) unsure of your current branding.
 Websites are one of the bigger start-up expenses, don’t waste your money designing around a low budget logo or an outdated logo.
-Search Go Daddy and see what’s available in terms of domain names that you would consider.
 Make sure your current branding is going to translate well on the Internet, and if your unsure then hire your designer or a consultant to review it.

 If you don’t already have tag lines and marketing materials, start brainstorming.
-Websites are a combination of visuals, calls to action and tag lines as well as written copy.
-You need some kind of marketing direction.
-If you don’t have a plan and you don’t think you can create one on your own, then schedule an extra consult with your designer or someone who can help you create your plan.
+Websites are a combination of visuals, calls to action and and story-telling copy.
+You need some kind of marketing direction to build written content around your brand.
+If you don’t have a marketing plan and you don’t think you can create one on your own, then schedule an extra consult with a pro who can help you create your plan.

 Gather all your materials in preparation for your initial consult with your web designer and have it ready to hand over in digital form.

 - copy written material- information about you/your business, welcome and introduction text, and information about products or services relating to your business

 - tag lines and calls to action